-All applications for The Pittsburgh Foundation and Community Foundation of Westmoreland County which are available to the general public can be searched and viewed on our Scholarship Search Portal.
+All applications for The Pittsburgh Foundation and The Community Foundation of Westmoreland County that are available to the general public may be searched and viewed on our Scholarship Search Portal.

 - Login and complete your profile.

 - Return to the Scholarship Search page, find scholarships that are a match for you, and complete each scholarship's application.

 - In addition to the scholarship application form, you are required to upload supporting documents (transcripts, activities and achievements chart, student aid report, letter(s) of recommendation, etc.).
 See below for more information.